machinetranslate/machinetranslate.org/concepts/vector.md

 Vectors encode information:

+- Meaning and sense
 - Part of speech
-- Tense
+- Grammatical features, like verb tense or noun case
-- Word relationship to other words in the sentence
+- Relationship to other words in the sentence

 Vectors are used as algorithms input.
 Algorithms analyse the vector meaning to produce the corresponding translation.